lucas-oma/lucas-oma.github.io/src/content/blog/detr.md

 For the predicted bounding boxes, DETR uses a combination of two losses:

-- **L1 loss** (which is essentially a "distance-based" loss): Measures how far off the predicted box coordinates (center) are from the true ones.
+- **L1 loss** (which is essentially a "distance-based" loss): Measures how far off the predicted box coordinates (xcerner + width and height) are from the true ones.

 > $$
 > \mathcal{L}_{\text{L1}} = \sum_{i} \left| b_i - \hat{b}_i \right|